AgathaZareth/Capstone_Project/README.md

 </p>

-By eliminating `Hits Sum` & `Runs Batted In Sum` I can remove all the pairs with a correlation of .9 or greater.
+By eliminating `Hits Sum` & `Runs Batted In Sum` I remove all the pairs with a correlation of .9 or greater.
 This leaves:
 - `Games Played Sum`
 - `At Bats Sum`
 - `Runs Sum`